MicrosoftDocs/learn/learn-pr/azure/azure-cloud-services-tutorials/includes/7-exercise-integrate-azure-custom-vision.md

 ## Retrieve project settings credentials

 In the [custom vision](https://www.customvision.ai/projects) dashboard, open the project you created for this tutorial, then select the gear icon on the top-right corner of the page to open the settings page.
-You will find the necessary credentials in the *Resources* section on the right-hand side and the *General* section on the left-hand side.
+You'll find the necessary credentials in the *Resources* section on the right-hand side and the *General* section on the left-hand side.

 1. Now with the **ObjectDetectionManager (script)** set up correctly, find the **SceneController** object in your scene Hierarchy and select it.